 The cooling system should be completely drained and refilled with new coolant according to the time and distance recommendations in the maintenance schedule.
-Only use Genuine Honda antifreeze/coolant.
+Only use Genuine Honda Antifreeze/Coolant.

-Draining the coolant requires access to the underside of the vehicle.
+Draining the coolant requires access to the underside of the car.
 Unless you have the tools and knowledge, you should have this maintenance done by a skilled mechanic.

 - 1. Turn the ignition ON (II).
-Turn the heater temperature control dial to maximum heat (climate control to 90°F / 32°C).
-Turn off the ignition and remove the key.
+Turn the heater temperature control dial to maximum heat (climate control to 90°F/32°C).
+Turn off the ignition.
 Open the hood.
 Make sure the engine and radiator are cool to the touch. - 2.
 Remove the radiator cap.